∞-Lie theory (higher geometry)

 The CE-algebra of the Lie algebra of the circle group is the graded-commutative dg-algebra on a single generator in degree 1 with vanishing differential.

 More generally, the -algebra is the one whose CE algebra is the commutative dg-algebra with a single generator in degree and vanishing differential.

-The CE-algebra of has two generators in degree one and differential
+The CE-algebra of has three generators in degree one and differential

 Of the tangent Lie algebroid

 For a smooth manifold and its tangent Lie algebroid, the corresponding CE-algebra is the de Rham algebra of .

 For vector fields and a differential form of degree , the formula for the CE-differential